Arrive Casablanca, Morocco

 Fez | Timeless Medieval City

 Explore Fez el-Bali (Old Fez), the cultural heart of Morocco.
 Founded in the eighth century by Moulay Idriss I, this imperial capital was a renowned center of medieval learning.
-Stroll the lanes and souks of the labyrinthine old quarter, and visit the 14th-century Karaouine, Hispano-Moorish Attarine Medersa (Koranic college) and Nejjarine Square.
-Also, see the Royal Palace, madrasas and mellah (Jewish quarter) in Fez el-Jadid.
+Stroll the lanes and souks of the labyrinthine old quarter.
+Proceed to the intricately detailed Karaouine.
+Built in 859 AD, it is one of the oldest still-functioning universities in the world.
+You also visit Nejjarine Square before continuing to Fez el-Jadid (New Fez) where you see the Royal Palace, madrasas and mellah (Jewish quarter).

 Erfoud | Desert Oasis

 Travel to desert-fringed Erfoud, passing Berber villages, endless date palm plantations and the majestic Atlas Mountains en route.
-Settle into your hotel amid dunes and lush vegetation, spending the rest of the day at leisure.
+After today’s scenic drive, settle into your hotel, spending the rest of the day at leisure.
 Dinner this evening is prepared with locally sourced, organic ingredients.

 The Sahara | Into the Desert Dunes